DeanLeong/react-router-intro/README.md

 <details>
 <summary>Things To Consider When Looking at the Database</summary>
 <br>
 1. What dependencies is the application currently using?
-Where can I find information on them?
+Where can I find information on them?<br>
 2. What is the purpose of `ReactDOM.render()`?
-What file is this method being called in?
+What file is this method being called in?<br>
 3. Where are the components of our application located?
-Why might we want to separate them into their own folders?
+Why might we want to separate them into their own folders?<br>
 4. Where is state located in our application?
-Is state being passed down to other components?
+Is state being passed down to other components?<br>
 5. Where is our application getting data from?
-How is it accomplishing this?
+How is it accomplishing this?<br>
 </details>